JuliaRobotics/Caesar.jl/docs/src/getting_started.md

 Pkg.clone("https://github.com/JuliaRobotics/Caesar.jl.git")
 ```

+Unless you change the default environment variable `JULIA_PKG_DIR`, all packages (git repos) are cloned/installed to `~/.julia`.
+You can work with the packages as regular git repositories there.

 ## Install Visualization Utils (e.g. Arena.jl)

 Visualizations were removed from Caesar by popular demand and moved to a new package [Arena.jl](https://github.com/JuliaRobotics/Arena.jl) instead.